RyanGC93/Quiz.md/README.md

   <summary>Click to expand!</summary>

   ### Summary
-  An added Feature that is implemented Quizmd is an autosave feature on editing the Questions Repo.
-This was implemented to allow for a simpler UI and user experience.
+  An autosave feature was implemented for editing inputs and saving the values to allow for a simpler UI and user experience.
 This was implemented by using a timeout.
 If any values were changed an onchange called a the following code snippet.
 If more changes were made within three second the timeout was reset by storing the callback in the local react state.
-If after 3 seconds of no additonal onchange events the timeout dispatches a redux thunk that updates the changes by updating the resources on the server side
+If after 3 seconds of no additional onchange events the timeout dispatches a redux thunk that updates the changes by updating the resources on the server side
   ### Code Snippet
   ```
 	const timedDataUpdate = () => {